deors/deors-demos-microservices/readme.md

     mvnw package
     java -jar target/<name-of-the-fat.jar>

-When using Java 9+, Spring Boot does not add JAX-B module (java.xml.bind) to Tomcat module path automatically, causing some services to fail on startup.
-In that case, the missing module should be added to Tomcat module path.
-When using `spring-boot:run` Maven goal to run the application, use the `JDK_JAVA_OPTIONS` environment variable:

-    set JDK_JAVA_OPTIONS=--add-modules java.xml.bind
-    mvnw spring-boot:run

-When executing the fat Jar directly:

-    java -jar target/<name-of-the-fat.jar> --add-modules java.xml.bind

-The module path might also be configured in `pom.xml` file.

 Follow the next sequence for running the services in order so they are able to leverage the configuration and registry services during startup:

     - configservice